-If you want to be an importer from China to Spain, then you are in the right place.
-No matter you are a newcomer in this industry, or maybe you have developed many skills in the field, you might learn something from this article.
-We try to organize every process and all the details in the whole operation, not mention the regulations and duties.
+If you want to be an importer or shipper from China to Spain, then you are in the right place.
+No matter whether you are a newcomer in this industry, or maybe you have developed many skills in the field, you might learn something from this article.
+We try to organize every process and all the details in the whole operation, not to mention the regulations and duties, and shipping costs.
 If you don't know the files and the clearance well, check our dedicated page for your information, and let us be your guide through this article.

 What is the best method of transport between China and Spain?